TOTAL HIP REPLACEMENT SURGERY IN PLYMOUTH

 GIVING YOU THE CONFIDENCE TO ENJOY LIFE

 This type of operation may be considered for the treatment of pain and functional limitations of resulting from various kinds of arthritis.
 Degenerative change in the hip is common and may result from primary osteoarthritis or inflammatory arthritis.
-Degenerative change in the hip can also be secondary to congenital or developmental conditions of the hip, childhood hip disorders and the effects of trauma to the joint.
+Degenerative change in the hip can also be secondary to congenital or developmental conditions of the hip, childhood hip disorders and the effects of trauma to the joint

-The most common cause of chronic hip pain and disability is arthritis.
-Osteoarthritis, Inflammatory arthritis, and arthritis secondary to trauma, developmental abnormality or childhood disorders of the hip are the most common causes of this debilitating disease.
 The symptoms of a degenerative hip condition, include increasing pain and stiffness that makes common activities such as walking or getting in and out of a chair painful and difficult.
 The pain may disturb sleep and interfere with work and leisure activities.
 Pain may be present at rest and stiffness can even make it difficult to put on shoes and socks.

-The goal of a total hip replacement is to relieve pain and restore function to your hip.
+"The goal of a total hip replacement is to relieve pain and restore function to your hip with most patients doing well three months after the operation."

 Total hip replacement is most commonly offered when joint pain is no longer controlled by conservative measures such as painkillers, injections, walking aids or physiotherapy.

-Your new hip joint will reduce pain and increase your hip’s range of motion.
+A: Your new hip joint will reduce pain and increase your hip’s range of motion.
 Initially, you may feel discomfort while walking and exercising and there may be bruising and swelling affecting the leg.

 While in the hospital a physiotherapist will show you exercises to help strengthen your hip and explain what should and should not be done after the operation.

-Full recovery from a hip replacement varies from person to person, but most people are doing well by three months of the operation.
+A: Full recovery from a hip replacement varies from person to person, but most people are doing well by three months of the operation.
 It is often possible to return to light activities and office-based work within around 6-8 weeks.
 It may take a few more weeks if your job involves heavy lifting.

 Return to high-impact sports, such as running or playing football, will be discussed by Mr Stitson on an individual patient basis.
 Most people, however, will return to participating in lower-impact sports — such as swimming, golfing and bicycle riding if they choose

-A total hip replacement takes approximately an hour and in part depends on the method of fixation, either uncemented fixation, cemented fixation or a hybrid procedure where the socket is uncemented and the femoral component is cemented.
+A: A total hip replacement takes approximately an hour and in part depends on the method of fixation, either uncemented fixation, cemented fixation or a hybrid procedure where the socket is uncemented and the femoral component is cemented.

 AT A GLANCE